-Today I’m talking all about vanilla buttercream frosting.
-It’s something I feel strongly about and I get some regular questions about it, so I figure why not just chat about it a bit?
-It’s one of the most important things to have a good basic vanilla buttercream, and I do mine a little differently than most.
+Today I’m talking all about Vanilla Buttercream Frosting.
+It’s something I feel strongly about and I get regular questions about it, so I figure why not just chat about it a bit?
+A good basic vanilla buttercream recipe is one of the most important things, and I do mine a little differently than most.

 Let’s start a by talking a little about how I arrived at my ideal vanilla frosting.

 The Traditional Vanilla Buttercream Frosting Recipe

 When I started making cakes about 4 years ago, I started by taking Wilton classes at a Michael’s craft store.
 Taking that class and having to make frosting was literally the very first time I’d made frosting from scratch.
 Hard to believe, right?
 Fact.

 Wilton’s recommended frosting used all shortening.
 It was a very sweet frosting, super thick and kind of…oily or something.
 Shortening can be that way.
 Not ideal.
 All shortening was out.
 But don’t hate on the shortening!
 Not yet!
 We are coming back to it!

 Knowing that I needed to have a wonderful vanilla frosting that wasn’t all shortening, I set about finding it.
 Remember, I was a newbie to frosting from scratch so it was a learning experience.
 And let me note that if you’ve never made frosting from scratch before, do not be scared of it.
 It is literally the easiest thing you’ll ever make.